interuss/dss/datanode/docker/README.md

 ### docker-compose.yaml

 This docker-compose configuration brings up an entire InterUSS Platform data node in a single command.
-By default, HTTP access to the API is available on port 8120 and HTTPS on 8121.
+By default, HTTPS access to the API is available on port 8121.

 ### docker-compose_localssl.yaml